usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert](http://i.imgur.com/CGJ67gv.gif)

+- An expired (PGP) key can be renewed so what's the point in them?
+[The only good use for them seems to be cycling subkeys as a practice](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security), rather than being a nuisance for having to renew.
 - `kill -9 -1` (in that order) kills every process you can kill.
 - A `fork()`ed process [will continue running at the same instruction that forked it](https://www.reddit.com/r/linux/comments/f1alcy/linus_torvalds_just_made_a_big_optimization_to/fh3dicv/) (according to reddit, anyway...
 I don't know enough) so calling `fork()` six times consecutively will yield 2^6 processes rather than 7.
 - You know it isn't going to be the year of the Linux desktop when your best office suite is *Google Docs* (/sheets/slides/whatever).